binjeh/Karen/README.md

 If you decide to fork Karen remember to comply with the [LICENSE](https://github.com/sn0w/karen/blob/master/LICENSE).

 ### Why are you saying `high performance` all the time?
-I've built a few bots already and all of them were far from performant.<br>
 Why do we live in a time where it's acceptable that an EMPTY Java class consumes 10mb RAM?<br>
 Why does no one care about optimizing anymore?